 During IPPE01 training, students will be evaluated weekly based upon daily activities by a pharmacist.
 Students will assign 4 assignment and will be evaluated by the DPCG preceptor and pharmacist.
-After completing 100 hours, the student will be evaluated orally in the pharmacy by DPCG preceptor (onsite evaluation).
-After completion of 200 hours of training; students will be evaluated as well with structured evaluation checklists and oral examinations..
+After completing 100 hours, the student will be evaluated in the pharmacy by DPCG preceptor (midterm evaluation).
+After completion of 200 hours of training; students will be evaluated (End term evaluation).
 It will be helpful to assess their knowledge and training outcomes considering accomplishing the training goals' output.